Jai2501/MicroserviceWorkshop/README.md

 ```

 This command builds the images for the services in the `docker-compose.yml` file and starts the containers.

+> :exclamation: The build process may take a while, depending on the network speed and PC specifications.

 ### Using the Web Application